Use case

 How it becomes a table

-Upload the contract PDFs, choose the Contract summary template, and review a table where each agreement is one row.
+Upload contract PDFs, DOCX drafts, related schedules, or amendment text, choose the Contract summary template, and review a table where each primary agreement is one row by default.
+Related schedules or amendments can stay with it.
 The output is for a first overview / review table, not legal advice.

 Open the contract demo